-- i A special provision under subsection 34(7) of the Income Tax Act 1967 for expenditure that is noncapital in nature; - ii A special deduction under Section 34A of the Income Tax Act 1967 for in-house research expenditure; - iii A special deduction under Section 34B of the Income Tax Act 1967 for contributions in cash to an approved research institute, or payment for use of the services of an approved research institute or company, or an R&D company, or a contract R&D company.
+- A special provision under subsection 34(7) of the Income Tax Act 1967 for expenditure that is noncapital in nature; - ii A special deduction under Section 34A of the Income Tax Act 1967 for in-house research expenditure; - iii A special deduction under Section 34B of the Income Tax Act 1967 for contributions in cash to an approved research institute, or payment for use of the services of an approved research institute or company, or an R&D company, or a contract R&D company.

 Section 34(7) Section 34A Section 34B

 Type of deduction Single Double Double

-Eligible applicant A person undertaking R&D activity himself or outsources the said activity, which does not qualify for deduction under Section 34A & 34B. i.e. Related company of an R&D company which has been A person undertaking an in-house R&D activity A person who contributes in cash to an approved research institute; A person who outsources qualifying R&D activity related to his business to an approved R&D service provider
+Eligible applicant A person undertaking R&D activity himself or outsources the said activity, which does not qualify for deduction under Section 34A & 34B. i.e. Related company of an R&D company which has been approved for A person undertaking an in-house R&D activity A person who contributes in cash to an approved research institute; A person who outsources qualifying R&D activity related to his business to an approved R&D service provider

-approved for ITA incentive
+of an R&D company which has been provider